CristoferPortela/liz-framework/README.md

 |spanish-blue| #0370b7|tomb-blue| #0295ce|
 |exquisite-turquoise| #07d1bf|thallium-flame| #60f4a0|

+You can also use black, white and grey, but in grey you need to specify what grey you want, we have grey-111, grey-222, grey-333, grey-444, grey-555, grey-666, grey-777, grey-888, grey-999, grey-aaa, grey-bbb, grey-ccc, grey-ddd, grey-eee, these are the hexadecimal colors, from #111 to #fff

 ### generals.css

 In the generals file, we will find many classes, very very simple, but useful for who don't want to go to atylesheet for making a class for each simple thing, here go a list of classes in this file